limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Brainfuck

-Despite its strange looking form, the code above is in the esoteric [Brainfuck][4] language.
+Despite its strange looking form, what you see above is the esoteric [Brainfuck][4] language.
 An online [interpreter][5] deciphers it to the following.

 ```
 Hello World!